My 77 Lincoln My 77 Lincoln

 9/11/20 - I brought the car to First Automotive for the NYS Inspection.
 It needed a new bulb in the rear passenger side. otherwise all is good for now.
 I spoke with Mark for a bit.
 He encouraged me to put more miles on the car.
 I emailed him later because I forgot to ask him if he had heard that Dick Naselli passed away recently.
 Dick will be missed.
 He was a fine man.

-10/10/20 - I stored the car today, with a young man named Ryan who owns a home on Kirkville Road East.
+10/10/20 - I stored the car today, with a young man named Ryan who owns a home at 7120 Kirkville Road East.
+His number is 315-456-8624.
 He has a separate building in back.
 I signed a contract and the cost was $350 for the season.
 Hopefully next summer is more enjoyable and I get more miles on the car.
 Damn Covid!
 Current mileage: 44,610.